mariodavid/cuba-component-data-import/README.md

 as false in groovy. *Therefore this entity will not be imported.*

 > NOTE: always use explicit return statements in the pre-commit script

+## Import Log

+When executing the data import the results of the operation will be logged as Import logs.
+Those import logs can be found in the Menu: `Administration > Data Import > Import Log`.
+The Import Log contains information about the import process for a given file.
+For each failing import row, it contains information the following information:

+* failing data row
+* the entity instance after all attributes are bound
+* error message
+* stacktrace

 ## Default Binding Behavior